vuejs/v2.vuejs.org/src/v2/guide/filters.md

 order: 305
 ---

 Vue.js allows you to define filters that can be used to apply common text formatting.
-Filters are usable in two places: **mustache interpolations and `v-bind` expressions** (the latter supported in 2.1.0+).
-Filters should be appended to the end of the JavaScript expression, denoted by the "pipe" symbol:
+Filters are usable in two places: **mustache interpolations** and **`v-bind` expressions**.
+(The latter since Vue 2.1.0+.)

+Filters should be appended to the end of the JavaScript expression, denoted by the "pipe" symbol ("`|`"):

 ``` html
 <!-- in mustaches -->